thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 ---

 Open `HelloAIScene.js` and let's start building out our scene.
 We can delete the `navgrid` property and set the `wrapScreenBoundary` property to `true`.

+***IMPORTANT NOTE: make sure you set the `wrapScreenBoundary` property to `true`, or our agent's AI behaviors won't work as expected b.c. the world boundaries can't be avoided.***

 Update your `psyanim2` package imports at the top so they include the following classes: